toextendmylimits/LinkedIn/coding_questions.md

 If the words differ, I track their last positions as I scan.
 If the words are the same, I track consecutive occurrences using previous_position.
 Both cases run in O(N) time.

+## 277. Find the Celebrity
+I first identify a single candidate by eliminating people who cannot be celebrities—anyone the candidate knows is automatically disqualified.
+After one linear pass, only one person can still be a celebrity.
+Then I verify that this person knows nobody and that everyone knows them.
+If both conditions hold, they are the celebrity; otherwise, there is none

+## 53. Maximum Subarray
+I use Kadane’s algorithm: as I scan the array, I keep the best subarray ending at each position, reset when the running sum turns negative, and track the highest sum overall.
+It runs in linear time and constant space.

 # TODO

 ## 146. LRU Cache